Makar8000/seconv-kikoeru/README.md

 # seconv-kikoeru
-A tool that lets you batch-translate various lyric files using [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit)'s [SeConv CLI](https://subtitleedit.github.io/subtitleedit/reference/command-line.html) tool.
+A wrapper for [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit)'s [SeConv CLI](https://subtitleedit.github.io/subtitleedit/reference/command-line.html) tool that lets you batch-translate various lyric files.
 Originally created for use with Kikoeru but adjusted to work with any folder structure.

 ## Usage
 1) Download the latest release from [here](https://github.com/Makar8000/seconv-kikoeru/releases/latest) and extract it.